Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-After the widespread adoption of cell phones in the 2000s, softphones have become the next big step forward in telecommunications technology.
-Softphones allow users to make and receive calls via cell phones, landlines, computer terminals and tablets.
+Following the widespread adoption of smartphones and cloud computing in recent years, softphones have become the next big step forward in telecommunications technology.
+Softphones allow users to make and receive calls via computers, tablets, smartphones and other connected devices.

 What is a softphone?